 Train Hopping Huntsville I camped in the woods for two weeks right outside of the Rocket Center, where my wife works, traveling 3,000 miles by freight to see her.
 It looked like Train Hopping Huntsville lay ahead in my future, but who knew what the road left for me in these dreary days.
 Each and

-Meth in Maui “This is a throwback prose short story from our time hitchhiking around the island of Maui.
-When the wife and I were bummin’ it in Hawaii for our honeymoon.
-I’ve added dialogue based on memory from our travels in Maui.
-I will continue to post stories as I get around to writing
+Meth in Maui “This is a throwback story from our time hitchhiking around the island of Maui.
+When the wife and I were bummin’ it on the Hawaiian Islands for our honeymoon.
+I’ve added dialogue based on memory.
+I will continue to post stories as I get around to writing them from my recent travels.